 • Treat Saran Sports International Limited as the rights or distribution layer.

-• Use RTE Player on the public side plus the final Irish commercial route once publicly named as the actual viewing route.
+• Use RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named as the actual viewing route.

 • Check the downstream app or channel near kickoff.

-• Do not assume the rights-holder name itself equals a standalone stream.
+• Do not assume the company name itself equals the player you open on matchday.

 What is already clear

-The official workbook lists Saran Sports International Limited in Ireland (Eire), and the downstream consumer-facing routes are already visible enough to plan around without guessing a fake direct stream.
+The official workbook lists Saran Sports International Limited in Ireland (Eire), and the downstream viewer-facing routes are already visible enough to plan around without guessing a fake direct stream.

 FIFA World Cup 2026 Schedule - Key Dates